Murder of Ruth Marie Terry: Hadden Clark confession

 Murderer Hadden Clark confessed to the murder, stating "I could have told the police what her name was, but after they beat the shit out of me, I wasn't going to tell them shit. [...]
 This murder is still unsolved and what the police are looking for is in my grandfather's garden."
-Authorities say Clark suffers from paranoid schizophrenia, a condition which may lead someone to confess falsely to crimes.
+Authorities say Clark has paranoid schizophrenia, a condition which may lead someone to confess falsely to crimes.

 In 2000, Clark led police to a spot where he claimed he had buried two victims 20 years before.
 He also stated that he had murdered several others in various states between the 1970s and the 1990s.
 In 2004, Clark sent a letter to a friend stating that he had killed a woman on Cape Cod, Massachusetts.
 He also sent two drawings: one of a handless, naked woman sprawled on her stomach, and another of a map pointing to where the body was found.